Wonder Woman: Earth One: Volume Three

 Diana, now queen of the Amazons, assembles the disparate Amazonian tribes for the first time in a millennium.
 Max Lord's assault on Paradise Island with his destructive A.R.E.S. armors is on the horizon, and in order to weather the war that is coming, Wonder Woman needs the full might of her sisters by her side.
 Diana wants to bring her message of peace to Man's World, but Max Lord's war can destroy the world and the Amazons to ashes.

 Characters

 Reception

-IGN gave the title a positive review, stating that "Wonder Woman: Earth One is not going to be a comic for everyone.
-This original graphic novel offers a more provocative take on the iconic heroine, one that returns her to her Golden Age, bondage-obsessed roots and dabbles in material some readers might find uncomfortable.
-Artist Yanick Paquette won the Best artist Shuster Award 2017 for volume 1 and got nomination for best artist at both Shuster Award and Eisner Awards for is work on volume 2".
-It was #1 on The New York Times' Hardcover Graphic Books Best Seller List for May 1, 2016.
+IGN gave the title a positive review, stating that "Wonder Woman: Earth One Volume One is not going to be a comic for everyone.
+This original graphic novel offers a more provocative take on the iconic heroine, one that returns her to her Golden Age, bondage-obsessed roots and dabbles in material some readers might find uncomfortable".
+The same site gave a positive review to the Volume Two, saying that it offers a "clever" take on the villains, but criticized the "choppy" pacing and lack of story resolution.
+Ray Goldfield of GeekDad called the Volume Three of the title as "the most unique and bizarre of the Earth One books".

+Artist Yanick Paquette won the Best Artist Shuster Award 2017 for Volume One and got nomination for best artist at both Shuster Award and Eisner Awards for his work on Volume Two.

+Wonder Woman: Earth One was #1 on The New York Times Hardcover Graphic Books Best Seller List for May 1, 2016.